whscienceteacher/whscienceteacher.github.io/physics.md

 [Car Challenge](/carchallenge/) - **Measurement/Problem** - Students take measurements and make calculations to determine if the car has a small acceleration or if it traveling at a constant speed.
 There is also a [second version](/carchallengeii/) with the alternative outcome.

 [Car Crash](/carcrash/) - **Measurement/Problem** - Students figure out if a driver in a minor car crash is to blame.
 They check the driver's statements against recorded information, measurements, and calculations to judge if the driver is telling the truth.
 [This page](/carcrash/info.md) has the information I gave them.

+[Curling Quiz](/curlingquiz/) - **Measurement/Problems** - Shows a curling stone sliding across the screen.
+Current time and velocity are shown.

+[Kayak Quiz](/kayakquiz/) - **Measurement/Problem** - Shows a dot tracking a kayak on a long trip along with the time in several units.
+Students can pause but have no other tools or controls.
+I challenged my students to estimate the speed of the kayak and decide if it changes.

 [Distance Table Graph](/distancetablegraph/) - **Physics** - Drag and drop a truck and see the distance vs. time data it produces.
 Visualize the data as a graph and table.
 Students can download the data as a csv.
 See also [Velocity Table Graph Simple](/velocitytablegraph/simple/) and [Velocity Table Graph Relative](/velocitytablegraph/).